 Back-to-back Alaska fatal black bear maulings seen as flukes

+Authorities say a black bear killed a 16-year-old runner while he was competing i... .
 A sign warns people that the trail head is closed on Monday, June 19, 2017, after a fatal bear mauling at Bird Ridge Trail in Anchorage, Alaska.
-Authorities say a black bear killed a 16-year-old runner while he was competing in an Alaska race on Sunday.

 Comments